 Communication

 Communication is one of the crucial parameters for making the project successful.
-In the case of BTC Enterprises, the plan in question must cover the effective facilitation of communications between the team, other stakeholders and other external people that may be required throughout the enterprise’s project lifecycle.
+In the case of BTC Enterprises, the plan in question must cover the effective facilitation of communications between the team, other stakeholders, and other external people that may be required throughout the enterprise’s project lifecycle.
 Here’s a detailed breakdown of the communication plan based on the information in the provided document:

 Internal Team Communication: